 As someone who has done a lot of solo travel, lunching, cinema trips etc I feel very comfortable in my own company!
 Even as a teenager I was one of the few who was actually OK with going to the toilets alone, unaccompanied by a gaggle of giggling friends!

 But recently I was struck by how shy I became heading in to a breakfast launch event last week.
-As I was making my way into the room (full of strangers) I couldn’t get over how many people were – how many gorgeous groups of talking women and men!
-I immediately veered right, straight into the bathroom!
+As I was making my way into the room (full of strangers) I couldn’t get over how many people were and I immediately veered right, straight into the bathroom!

 So, I wasn't off to a great start!